etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/jsonsource.md

 ### Reading from Azure blob storage

 All streaming connectors support reading data from Azure blob storage instead of a file.
-Here is an example for the XmlSource.
+Here is an example for the JsonSource.

 ```C#
 public class Record